ScrappyAcademy/store_engine/README.md

 If you decided to maintain a personal fork, you'll probably want to use Travis-CI for it, which is awesome!
 It's always good to have more continuous testing.
-The project is already setup (TODO: ADD commit link here) to work on Travis.
+The project is already setup (http://travis-ci.org/ScrappyAcademy/store_engine) to work on Travis.
 All you need to do is (per the [getting started doc](http://about.travis-ci.org/docs/user/getting-started/)):

 1. Sign in to Travis-CI with your [GitHub account](http://travis-ci.org/users/auth/github).